 DOC area for red wines in the west of the Italian region Veneto

-, The area includes Cazzano di Tramigna, Cerro Veronese, Colognola ai Colli, Dolcè, Fumane, Grezzana, Illasi, Lavagno, Marano di Valpolicella, Mezzane di Sotto, Montecchia di Crosara, Negrar, Pescantina, San Martino Buon Albergo, San Mauro di Saline, San Pietro in Cariano, Sant'Ambrogio di Valpolicella, Tregnago and Verona in the province of Verona.
-The five municipalities of Fumane, Marano di Valpolicella, Negrar, San Pietro in Cariano and Sant'Ambrogio di Valpolicella make up the area Valpolicella Classico
+, The zone includes the municipalities of Cazzano di Tramigna, Cerro Veronese, Colognola ai Colli, Dolcè, Fumane, Grezzana, Illasi, Lavagno, Marano di Valpolicella, Mezzane di Sotto, Montecchia di Crosara, Negrar, Pescantina, San Martino Buon Albergo, San Mauro di Saline, San Pietro in Cariano, Sant'Ambrogio di Valpolicella, Tregnago and Verona in the province of Verona.
+The five municipalities of Fumane, Marano di Valpolicella, Negrar, San Pietro in Cariano and Sant'Ambrogio di Valpolicella largely form the Valpolicella Classico

-includes a smaller area in the Valpantena Valley in a niche of Lake Garda, characterized by a special climate
+subzone comprises a smaller area in the Valpantena valley in a niche on Lake Garda, which is characterized by a special area climate

 distinguished.
 If the grapes come from classified vineyards, the Superiore wines can Vigna

-is made from the local varieties Corvina or Cruina = Corvina Veronese
+is made from the local varieties Corvina and Cruina Corvina Veronese

-(5-30%), as well as other approved varieties (max 25%) blended.
-It is similar to the mix of grapes from the region also originating from the region Bardolino
+(5-30%), as well as other approved varieties (max.
+25%) blended.
+The grape mix is similar to that from the region Bardolino

-, Compared to the other Valpolicella variants, it is mostly wines for quick enjoyment.
-There are six varieties Valpolicella, Valpolicella Classico, Valpolicella Valpantena, Valpolicella Superiore, Valpolicella Classico Superiore and Valpolicella Valpantena Superiore.
+, Compared to the other Valpolicella variants, they are mostly wines for quick enjoyment.
+There are six variants: Valpolicella, Valpolicella Classico, Valpolicella Valpantena, Valpolicella Superiore, Valpolicella Classico Superiore and Valpolicella Valpantena Superiore.

-A particular type of wine is Valpolicella Ripasso
+A special type of wine is Valpolicella Ripasso

 , which received the DOC classification in 2010.
-The young fermented Valpolicella red wine is rape
+The young fermented Valpolicella red wine rape

 added from the Amarone processing and thereby a second fermentation

 initiated.
-The wine gets thereby the typical bitter taste of a Amarone
+This gives the wine the typical bitter taste of one Amarone

 , This procedure is called Ripasso

 designated.
-This makes the wine bodyier and tastier than the normal Valpolicella.
+This makes the wine fuller in body and taste than the normal Valpolicella.
 The production quantities are now higher than the conventional type.
 There are the variants Valpolicella Ripasso, Valpolicella Ripasso Valpantena, Valpolicella Ripasso Classico, Valpolicella Ripasso Superiore, Valpolicella Ripasso Valpantena Superiore and Valpolicella Ripasso Classico Superiore.

 The dry one Amarone della Valpolicella

-are produced from rosinated grapes.
-Both were highly classified as DOCG in 2010.
+are made from raisin grapes.
+Both were classified as DOCG in 2010.